aeirola/aalto-logo/README.md

 PDF
 ---

-PDF support is not yet implemented, but possible using ActionScript in the file.
-Sadly, executable ActionScript is not supported by many viewers.
+PDF support is not yet implemented, but possible using PDF Actions or JavaScript in the file.
+Sadly, these Actions are not supported by all PDF viewers.